arcward/DisConcierge/README.md

 ### Timeout Behavior

-- Feedback buttons automatically become inactive slightly before the Discord interaction token expires (approximately 15 minutes).
+- Feedback buttons automatically become inactive slightly before the original Discord interaction token expires (approximately 15 minutes).
 - In both public/private channels, all buttons are removed except those buttons which were selected by users.
 Those remaining buttons will remain visible, but